spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/15-create-manage-maas-clusters.md

 ---
-title: "Create and Manage MAAS Cluster"
+title: "Create and Manage MAAS Clusters"
-metaTitle: "Create and Manage MAAS Cluster"
+metaTitle: "Create and Manage MAAS Clusters"
 metaDescription: "Learn how to create and manage MAAS clusters in Palette."
 hideToC: false
 fullWidth: false